willemo/laravel-twinfield/README.md

 # Laravel Twinfield

-Twinfield service provider for Laravel 5.5+, adding the functionality of the [`php-twinfield/twinfield`](https://github.com/php-twinfield/twinfield) API client.
+Twinfield service provider for Laravel 8, adding the functionality of the [`php-twinfield/twinfield`](https://github.com/php-twinfield/twinfield) API client.

 ## Requirements

-This service provider is written for Laravel 5.5 and up and requires PHP 7.2 to run.
+This service provider is written for Laravel 8 and up and requires PHP 8.1 to run.

 ## Installation

 You can install this package with composer:

 ```
-composer require "willemo/laravel-twinfield:^1.0"
+composer require "willemo/laravel-twinfield:^2.0"
 ```

 The package will be automatically discovered by your Laravel installation, so you don't need to add the service provider and facade to your app config file.

+## Need support for lower PHP or Laravel versions?

+In that case you can install the `^1.0` version of this package, which is compatible with Laravel 5.5+ and PHP 7.2+.

-## Upgrading to version 1
+## Upgrading from version 0 to version 1

 Between version 0.X.X and 1.X.X the file structure has been modified.
 Make sure all class references are correct after upgrading.